codeneuro/neurofinder/README.md

 as well as several additional libraries included with Anaconda.
 You can develop and test your code in a full cluster deployment by following [these instructions](http://thunder-project.org/thunder/docs/install_ec2.html) to launch a cluster on EC2.

 ## about the job runner
-This repo includes a suite for validating and executing pull requests, storing the status of pull requests in a Mongo database, and outputting the results to a leaderboard.
+This repo includes a suite for validating and executing pull requests, storing the status of pull requests in a Mongo database, and outputting the results to S3.
 To run its unit tests:
 - Install the requirements with `pip install -r /path/to/neurofinder/requirements.txt`
 - Call `py.test` inside the base neurofinder directory